Drarig29/typedoc-plugin-extras/README.md

 **No date/time will be added if `--hideGenerator` is set (because the footer wouldn't exist).**

+All extras are disabled by default: they are opt-in.

 Feel free to ask for another extra or to make a PR 😉

 [![npm](https://img.shields.io/npm/v/typedoc-plugin-extras.svg)](https://www.npmjs.com/package/typedoc-plugin-extras)